shiva-menta/milestone-monitor/README.md

 # Milestone Monitor

 ## Usage

 We've created a personal goal tracking chatbot called Milestone Monitor that anyone can chat with, simply by texting (number here once ready).
 Milestone Monitor uses GPT-powered capabilities to keep track of any goals, tasks, or habits you have, as well as send you tips and reminders regularly.

 ## Deploying Locally (WIP)

-*Note: you will need Twilio and OpenAI accounts in order to do this*
+_Note: you will need Twilio and OpenAI accounts in order to do this_

 1. Setting up ngrok:

 - Install ngrok [here](https://ngrok.com/download) if you don't already have it, and follow [these steps](https://dashboard.ngrok.com/get-started/setup) to setup
 - Instead of forwarding to port 80, use port 8000 (for Django), so the last command should be `ngrok http 8000`
 - Copy the forwarding URL for later (should be `XXXXX.ngrok-free.app`, without the `https://`)

+2. Configuring Twilio:

+After getting an active number, you will need to go to `Configure > Messaging Configuration` and do the following:

+- Set "Configure with" and "A message comes in" to the default settings (should be a webhook)
+- Set the URL to `{your ngrok link}/sms/`
+- Make sure the last field is `POST` and not `GET`
+- Finally, make sure to save the configuration

-2. Create a `.env` folder in the top directory with the following entries:
+3. Create a `.env` folder in the top directory with the following entries:

 ```
 TWILIO_ACCOUNT_SID={Twilio account SID}
 TWILIO_AUTH_TOKEN={Twilio authentication token}